the-database/mpv-upscale-2x_animejanai/README.md

    Set-ExecutionPolicy unrestricted
    .\install.ps1
    ```
+4. Run mpv.net from `C:\mpv.net` and play any video.
+Upscaling is automatically applied.
+Toggle using `v` keyboard shortcut.

 ## Manual Setup Instructions
 If the installer cannot be used, setup can be done manually as follows.
 Set up on Linux or Mac should be possible with the following steps, replacing any components with their Linux or Mac equivalents, but this is untested.